epics-modules/lua/docs/libraries/seq-library.md

 ### seq.register
 ---

+Register a program for execution after iocInit.

 ```
 seq.register (prog)
 ```

-Registers a program for execution.
-If called before iocInit, the program starts automatically in a background thread after iocInit completes.
-If called after iocInit, the program starts immediately.
+If called before iocInit, the program starts automatically after iocInit completes.
+If called after iocInit, starts immediately.

 Multiple programs can be registered in the same Lua state.
-They run as coroutines within a single background thread, taking turns evaluating their conditions each poll cycle.
+They run as coroutines within a single background thread.

 ```lua
 seq.register(prog)